rapid7/insightconnect-plugins/plugins/dig/help.md

 The DNS plugin is used for forward and reverse DNS lookups.
 This plugin uses [Dig](https://linux.die.net/man/1/dig), or Domain Information Groper, which is a network administration command-line tool for querying Domain Name System (DNS) name servers

 # Key Features

 * Forward DNS lookup to find an IP address from a domain name
 * Reverse DNS lookup to find a domain name from an IP address

 # Requirements

+*This plugin does not contain any requirements.*

 # Supported Product Versions

 * 2023-10-12

 # Documentation